xd009642/xd009642.github.io/_posts/2024-07-08-on-coverage-and-macros.markdown

 }
 ```

 And in that branch there is code with a segfault.
-So marking the trace macros
+Marking the trace macros
 as covered when they're not being tested does give a false sense of security.
 Then when we actually need trace logging to debug an issue the segfault pops up
 adding to some of the confusion.